JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 Chamomile: a thousand-year-old flower with enchanting benefits

-Chamomile, with its delicate scent and calming properties, has been a beloved flower for generations.
+Chamomile, with its delicate fragrance and calming properties, has been a beloved flower for generations.
 Its history is rooted in antiquity, where its healing properties were considered true magic of nature.

-Camomile, a member of the Asteraceae family, is native to western and central Europe, but has conquered the world due to its many benefits.
-The ancient Greeks called it ‘ground apple’ because of its aroma similar to a freshly picked apple, while the Romans used it as a remedy for gastrointestinal disorders.
+Chamomile, a member of the Asteraceae family, is native to Western and Central Europe but has conquered the world because of its many benefits.
+The ancient Greeks called it “ground apple” because of its aroma similar to a freshly picked apple, while the Romans used it as a remedy for gastrointestinal disorders.

 One of the main benefits of chamomile is its ability to calm the mind and body.
 The ancient Egyptians used it to soothe stress and induce sleep, while in medieval Europe it was popular as a remedy for anxiety.